perry-mitchell/webdav-client/README.md

 ### Returned data structures

+#### Directory contents items

+Each item returned by `getDirectoryContents` is basically an [item stat](#item-stat).
+If the `details: true` option is set, each item stat (as mentioned in the stat documentation) will also include the `props` property containing extra properties returned by the server.
+No particular property in `props`, not its format or value, is guaranteed.

 #### Detailed responses

 Requests that return results, such as `getDirectoryContents`, `getFileContents`, `getQuota` and `stat`, can be configured to return more detailed information, such as response headers.
 Pass `{ details: true }` to their options argument to receive an object like the following: